ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/mon-config-ref.rst

 Background
 ==========

-Ceph Monitors maintain a "master copy" of the :term:`cluster map`, which means a :term:`Ceph Client` can determine the location of all Ceph Monitors, Ceph OSD Daemons, and Ceph Metadata Servers just by connecting to one Ceph Monitor and retrieving a current cluster map.
+Ceph Monitors maintain a "master copy" of the :term:`클러스터 맵`, which means a :term:`Ceph Client` can determine the location of all Ceph Monitors, Ceph OSD Daemons, and Ceph Metadata Servers just by connecting to one Ceph Monitor and retrieving a current cluster map.
 Before Ceph Clients can read from or write to